RyanMacMillanSoftware/photon_web_app/README.md

 # photon_web_app
 Developer: Ryan MacMillan
-contact: rmac460@aucklanduni.ac.nz
+contact: rmac460@aucklanduni.ac.nz || ryanmacmillan1996@gmail.com

 A web project for a research group.
 A time punching system to record staff movements.

-Database -> Spreadsheet downloading
+An in depth manual will be added as "documentation.pdf"

 To run (on linux):